Jack-Hayes/commerical-sar-stac/README.md

 ### VIZ (Visualization)
 Optimized for browser-based visualization with [stac-map](https://developmentseed.org/blog/2025-09-02-stacmap/):
 - Datetime fields parsed to `pd.Timestamp` for temporal sliders
-- Bbox stored as nested dict for spatial queries
+- Bbox stored as a nested dict for spatial queries
 - Assets compacted to essential fields (href, type, roles)
 - GeoJSON geometry serialized for JavaScript compatibility
 - Links resolved to absolute URLs